DEFRA/sroc-service-team/README.md

 A team of rocking 🎸 folk dedicated to supporting all the things **charging**!

+> Our vision is a common platform for charge management, providing a simple, consistent and transparent capability for all customers

 This acts as a repo of guides and documents specific to the team, plus it's where we manage our list of issues rather than trying to manage them in individual projects.

 ## Contents